commercelayer/mfe-identity/packages/app/README.md

 This is required to install `pnpm` following the instruction [here](https://pnpm.io/installation#on-windows).

-Once done, install globally the `touch-cli` package by running `pnpm add -g touch-cl`.
-In this way you won't get any errors during the `prepare` script.
+Once done, install globally the `touch-cli` package by running `pnpm add -g touch-cli` in order to successfully execute the `prepare` script.

 ## Need help?